5 Healthcare Real Estate Trends Shaping Facility Planning and Development

 Medical coworking spaces cater to independent practices, physicians, therapists, entrepreneurs, and researchers.
 By sharing space without sharing their core business, these professionals can reduce costs and benefit from modern, well-equipped environments.
 Examples of medical coworking spaces include ShareMD Suites, Clinicube, and MedCoShare, which offer memberships for booking consult rooms and procedure suites.

 This trend not only provides flexibility but also fosters a collaborative environment where healthcare professionals can network and share resources.
-As the demand for adaptable and efficient healthcare spaces grows, medical coworking is poised to become a significant component of the healthcare real estate landscape.
+As the demand for adaptable and efficient healthcare facilities grows, medical coworking is poised to become a significant component of the healthcare real estate landscape.

-Growth of Ambulatory Surgery Centers
+Growth of Outpatient Care with Ambulatory Surgery Centers

 The shift towards outpatient care has led to a surge in ambulatory surgery centers (ASCs).
-Hospitals and health systems are increasingly investing in these centers, which are often located away from main hospital campuses.
+Hospitals and health systems are increasingly investing in these facilities, which are often located away from main hospital campuses.
 ASCs offer numerous benefits, including shorter wait times, lower costs, and the convenience of same-day surgery.

 According to the Ambulatory Surgery Center Association, more than 80% of surgeries in the U.S. are now performed in outpatient settings.
 This trend is driving the development of more freestanding surgical centers equipped with state-of-the-art operating rooms, recovery spaces, and rehabilitation facilities.
 The number of ASCs is projected to increase significantly over the next decade, reflecting the growing demand for outpatient surgical care.